 Origins of the Cuddrurieddri

 Regardless of the country you’re in, when discussing the origin of anything, especially food, then there always seems to be much discourse on whatever food that’s being discussed.
-The origins of the humble Cuddrurieddri is no different.
+And, the origins of the humble Cuddrurieddri is no different.

-Depending on where in Italy you are, with many variations and spelling of the name: Cuddrurieddri, Cuddruriaddri, Cullurielli, Cuddureddi, or even Cullurelli, this is kind of like a potato donut, but much larger and when made fresh, is wonderful!
+Depending on where in Italy you are, with many variations and spelling of the name – Cuddrurieddri, Cuddruriaddri, Cullurielli, Cuddureddi, or even Cullurelli – this morsel is similar to a potato donut, but much larger and when made fresh, is wonderful!
 A meal in itself.

-As these were prepared in advanced, I don’t know how to make these or can give you a rundown.
+As these are prepared in advanced by my host and chef, I don’t know how to make these or can give you a rundown either.

 Cuddrurieddri recipe and method

-To make this very filling but delicious potato donut and as there are many to feed, today we used a lot of potatoes.
+To make this very filling but delicious potato donut and as there are many to feed, today we use a lot of potatoes.

 Two kilograms of potatoes (boiled whole, skin peeled, and pushed through a sieve), lots of flour, 1.5 cubes of fresh yeast, warm water, and some salt.